abhinemani/abhinemani.github.io/_posts/2014-08-13-Two-Kinds-of-Empathy---the-Gap-in-Public-Sector-Innovation.md

 ---
 layout: single
-title: Building for Both Sides of the Government Counter
+title: On Empathy &#8212; Building for Both Sides of the Government Counter
 categories: Essays
 subhead: Two kinds of empathy and the gap in public sector innovation
 date: 2014-08-13